reference·10 min read

 Quick Answer

-Yes, at least one major shipper-related carrier actor has filed publicly: FedEx / FedEx Logistics.
-But public lawsuits are only one kind of signal.
+Yes, at least one major carrier has filed publicly as a plaintiff: FedEx / FedEx Logistics.
+But the picture is now two-sided.

 Informational only — not legal advice.

 At least one major carrier-side actor — FedEx / FedEx Logistics — has filed a public tariff-refund lawsuit at the Court of International Trade.
-UPS and DHL have issued public statements but no public complaint is cited in the current source set.
+Since then, FedEx and UPS have also been named as defendants in consumer class actions alleging illegal tariff collection.
+UPS has not filed its own suit against the government.
+DHL has not filed a complaint but has publicly stated it is protecting its rights as Importer of Record.
 For downstream customers, the practical question is not just whether a carrier filed something, but whether the entity in that lawsuit is the same entity that controlled your entry and whether that changes your next move.

 What this page tracks